Gerrudo/RESTaurantsExpress/README.md

 - [ ] Display build/version number on page
 - [ ] Handle is page data is missing, eg, no images/reviews
 - [ ] Display Google Maps marker for Address
-- [ ] Add loading screen while request is being run
+- [x] Add loading screen while request is being run
-- [ ] Make the page not look like complete arse
+- [ ] Setup Mongo DB and have recent searches shown on the homepage
-- [ ] Have a page for previous places, this will be global to start until we decide to use external auth login
 - [ ] Write more Requirments

 ## Bugs